DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/20 Customize Field Appearance.md

 Specify the [height](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#width) properties to change the size of the Autocomplete text field.
 If you want to resize the drop-down list, use the [dropDownOptions](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#dropDownOptions) object.

-To specify one of the predefined styles for Autocomplete text field, use the [stylingMode](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#stylingMode) property.
+To specify one of the predefined styles for the Autocomplete text field, use the [stylingMode](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#stylingMode) property.

-Use the [placeholder](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#placeholder) property to give users a hint about what they should type in the Autocomplete.
+Use the [placeholder](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#placeholder) property to give users a hint about what they should type in the Autocomplete text field.
 You can also use the [label](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#label) property for this purpose.
 If you specify the [label](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#label) property, set the [labelMode](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#labelMode) property to one of the following values:

 - *"static"*
 The component displays the label above the input field.